freeman-lab/gl-scene/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Assemble simple 3d scenes using [`stack.gl`](http://stack.gl) components.
-The goal of this module is to make it easy to assemble and manipulate dynamic scenes with shapes and lights, at a slightly higher level of abstraction, while maintaining full flexibility and composability with the [`stack.gl`](http://stack.gl) ecosystem, including the emphasis on writing modular shader code.
+Simple 3d scenes using [`stack.gl`](http://stack.gl) components.
+The goal of this module is to make it easy to build and manipulate scenes with shapes and lights, at a slightly higher level of abstraction, while maintaining full flexibility and composability with the [`stack.gl`](http://stack.gl) ecosystem, including the emphasis on writing modular shader code.
 You can think of this module as a wrapper for [`gl-geometry`](http://github.com/stackgl/gl-geometry), [`gl-shader`](http://github.com/stackgl/gl-shader), and [`gl-mat4`](http://github.com/stackgl/gl-mat4), with an easy selector system for controlling appearences.

 ![christmas](gifs/christmas-wide-brighter.gif)